top of page

 In a time when presence has become rare, it has also become precious.
 That may be why detox has found its place in modern life.
 Not because we reject technology, but because we choose ourselves.

-We are finally present to ourselves.
+We return to ourselves.